BelledonneCommunications/linphone-sdk/bctoolbox/README.md

 - `CMAKE_INSTALL_PREFIX=<string>`: install prefix.
 - `CMAKE_PREFIX_PATH=<string>`: search path prefix for dependencies e.g. mbedtls.
-- `ENABLE_MBEDTLS=NO`: do not look for mbedtls.
-Then, polarssl will be selected.
-- `ENABLE_POLARSSL=NO`: do not look for polarssl.
-That ensure to use mbedtls.
 - `ENABLE_SHARED=NO`: do not build the shared libraries.
 - `ENABLE_STATIC=NO`: do not build the static libraries.
 - `ENABLE_STRICT=NO`: do not build with strict compilator flags e.g. `-Wall -Werror`.